cap-ntu/Video-to-Retail-Platform/README.md

 <h1 align="center">
-Hysia Video to Online Platform
+Hysia Video to Retail Platform
 </h1>

 <sub>* This project is supported by